 The 22-year-old’s story is one of perseverance and hope.
-Kontaxis was diagnosed with an extensive brain tumor when he was 15 months old.
-This resulted in intractable seizures, autism, and developmental delay.
-Intensive medical and behavioral therapy allows him
+Kontaxis was diagnosed with an extensive brain tumor at 15 months old which resulted in intractable seizures, autism, and developmental delay.
+Intensive medical treatment and behavioral therapy allows him

 to lead a full life despite significant communication issues and suffering over 40,000 seizures to date.

 His repetitive inclinations and love of texture and shape helped Kontaxis discover his talent as an artist.
 In the last three years, he has become a prolific painter, creating more than 200 complex pieces, using heavy body acrylic paints and a battalion of pallet knives.

 Most recently, Kontaxis has completed numerous significant commissions, including those for Kaiser Permanente, a 31-foot stunner for the AC3 Restaurant at El Paseo Hotel, and the Los Angeles Chargers, and four solo exhibitions at the De Re Gallery in LA, the Gilman Contemporary in Sun Valley, Idaho, Heather James Fine Art in Palm Desert, CA, and Tao Chicago, IL.

 “It’s a pleasure to work with Nicholas Kontaxis.
 I found his artwork to be striking from the moment I saw it, comparable to artists I’ve loved for years, such as Jasper Johns and Sam Francis.
 When I found out more about Nicholas Kontaxis and the daily struggles, his paintings and story drew me in even further.
 Nicholas’ paintings are some of the most inspiring works I’ve seen, regardless of developmental disabilities.”